remix-run/remix/docs/api/remix.md

 #### `fetcher.state`

-You can know the state of the fetcher with `fetcher.state`, it will be one of:
+You can know the state of the fetcher with `fetcher.state`.
+It will be one of:

-- **idle** - nothing is being fetched
+- **idle** - nothing is being fetched.
 - **submitting** - A form has been submitted.
-If the method is GET then the route loader is being called, if POST, PUT, PATCH, or DELETE then the route action is being called.
+If the method is GET, then the route loader is being called.
+If POST, PUT, PATCH, or DELETE, then the route action is being called.
 - **loading** - The loaders for the routes are being reloaded after an action submission

 .

 #### `fetcher.type`

 This is the type of state the fetcher is in.
-It's like `fetcher.state` but more granular.
+It's like `fetcher.state`, but more granular.
 Depending on the fetcher's state, the types can be the following:

 - `state === "idle"`